-However, to make life more bearable, allergy expert Lela Casey of Aeris Health shares her wisdom on how to keep the pollen out of your home this spring.
+To make life more bearable, Lela Casey, a writer for Aeris Health, shares her wisdom on how to keep the pollen out of your home this spring.

 1. Check the Local Pollen Count